aca23nhm/com2009_team65_2025/README.md

 The arena is abstracted as a 3×3 grid.
 The robot updates a zone-tracking dictionary with its estimated (x, y) coordinates, transformed from odometry data.
 When a new zone is entered, it's marked as visited to avoid redundant navigation.
 This zone-awareness is used to guide turning decisions.

 ## Beacon Detection and Photo Capture
 In parallel with navigation, a dedicated ROS2 node named BeaconDetector runs continuously.
+This is being done in beacon_detector.py.
 This node subscribes to the /camera/image_raw topic and uses OpenCV to process incoming frames.

 The detection pipeline includes: